pensjonatus/flash-fiction/blog/first-date.md

 ---
-title: 'First Date'
+title: First Date
 date: '2012-06-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I pick her up and try not to make the greeting awkward.
 When we get into my car,